 The Book In Three Or More Sentences:

 There’s a core assumption that growth is always good, that bigger is always better.
 But that’s not always the case.
 Company of One by Paul Jarvis questions the form of traditional growth and explains the benefits of staying small.
-The book explains a new business approach where you can have “enough” and be satisfied.
+The book promotes a new business approach where you can have “enough” and still be satisfied.